jespajo/votemap/docs/database.md

     SELECT ST_CreateTopoGeo('electorates_topo', ST_Collect(bounds))
     FROM electorates;

-That last command is very slow.
+That last command is slow.

 Create a topology layer to associate the faces in the newly-created topology with the electorates they represent.